JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 ## Best Cars

 The following is a breakdown of the best cars in each class **in my biased opinion**.
 Note that I tend to prefer technical cars and races and I am not an incredible driver (I tend to complete any challenge that [NFSWFR](https://www.youtube.com/@NFSWFRvideos) rates equal or lower than 9).
 Each car's specialty, recommended performance parts, difficulty, and additional notes are listed where available.

+I am not super committed to always keeping it up to date, so as new updates add new cars, this list might not have everything I drive.

 ### For Fun